Investor brief · August 2026

 Every grassroots community runs on the unpaid work of a handful of people who eventually burn out.
 WEVE helps run clubs and local communities track participation, recognize contributions, and turn casual attendees into committed members.

-Live in production at strideandrise.com.
-Stride & Rise, our flagship Austin run club, is the first live community powered by WEVE.
-Three outside clubs actively onboarding from the waitlist.
+Live in production at weve.community.
+Stride & Rise, our flagship Austin run club, is the first live community powered by WEVE — with 2 outside clubs now on the platform from the waitlist.

 Live numbers from the production database.
 Updated every 5 minutes.